Wait-For-It-123/logiCAD/README.md

 Team project for CSE442 at University at Buffalo Fall 2017

+LogiCAD is a digital logic CAD (computer aided design) tool.
+It can be used to create and test digital logic circuits.

 ## Target User:
 Our target user for LogiCAD is a person who has working knowledge of digital logic circuits (including logic gates) and is capable of designing their own circuits.